PredictiveManish/Assignments/README.md

 ### Go and fork this repo.

 After that go and copy the link of the forked repo.
+Go to terminal of your IDE and use the code, replace <your_username> with your github profile username.

 ```
 git clone https://github.com/<your_username>/Assignments